Today I am reviewing a traditional German Apfelwein from Frankfurt am Rhein area.

 Package type: 1L amber glass bottle with screw cap

 Recommended type of glass: pint glass or Geripptes

-Appearance: pours a clean, golden body with no head.
+Appearance: pours a clear, golden body with no head.
 No signs of carbonation.

 Aroma/Nose: not too complex and not quite aromatic.
-Low to moderate aroma.
-On the nose there are apples, tart apples with some distinct sulphuric notes.
+Low to the moderate aroma.
+On the nose, there are apples, tart apples with some distinct sulphuric notes.

 Taste: the taste is dominated by tart apples.
 Blauer Bock is very tart, tastes like lemon juice combined with apples.
 No residual sugar, dry to the bone.
 There are light bitter yeasty notes on the palate.
 The finish is dry and slightly astringent notes are perceivable in the aftertaste.

 Overall: Blauer Bock is a commercial Apfelwein.
 Apfelwein is a typical companion of heavy and hearty dishes such as pork knuckles.
 Hence, high acid load present in the Blauer Bock will do the job and improve digestion.
 It might be also refreshing on a hot sunny day in the summer.
 But if you are looking for a beverage that will blow your mind with complexity and structure I would strongly advise trying other Apfelwein.
 2.5/6